Feb 1, 2022

 Your feeling of impairment will depend on various factors, including :

 - How you consume cannabis (smoked, inhaled, ingested)

 - How much you have consumed and THC levels

 - Your size, weight, tolerance, and other individual factors

 Weed can cause you to feel relaxed and euphoric.
 You can also experience sleepiness, forgetfulness, and lack of concentration.
 All of these effects will have a negative impact on your ability to drive.

 What are the charges for driving high?

 Drivers caught by police driving while high face a series of impaired charges.
-You face fines, licence suspensions, criminal charges and even jail time if convicted.
+If convicted, you face fines, licence suspensions, criminal charges, and even jail time.
 While there are certain charges applicable across the country, additional penalties vary based on your province, and increases on your car insurance quote .